Ellanity/Ellanity/README.md

 - 🤔 I'm looking for help with:

     + I work with a CNC machine.
 I connect my pc to it via usb, use python, pyserial to send g-code commands.
 I need to understand how to instantly interrupt the current command (clear the buffer) and start a new one command.
-    + PS.
+      PS.
 I found info about CNC jogging.
 Now I'm trying to apply this to solving my problem.
+    + How to speed up video streaming from a surveillance camera to a PC over rj45

 <p align="center">
     <img width="50%"  src="https://github-readme-stats.vercel.app/api?username=Ellanity&count_private=true&show_icons=true&include_all_commits=false&hide_border=true&hide_title=true" />
     <img width="45%"  src="https://github-readme-streak-stats.herokuapp.com/?user=Ellanity&hide_border=true" />